FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Returning-Data.md

 description: Sealing & Decryption - how data from a contract is returned
 ---

-# Decryption & Sealing
+# Sealing and Decrypting

-When an app wants to read some piece of encrypted data from a Fhenix smart contract, that data must be converted from its encrypted form on chain to an encryption that the app can read and the user can decrypt.
+When an application reads encrypted data from a Fhenix smart contract, that data must first be converted from its encrypted on-chain form to an encrypted form that the application can read and the user can decrypt.

 There are two ways to return encrypted data to the user: